sparkflows/sparkflows-docs/docs/installation/monitoringandmetrics/jobmetrics.rst

 Job Metrics
 =========

-Fire Insights enables you to see job metrics.
-This document outlines the steps to view Job metrics in Fire Insights.
+Sparkflows enables you to see job metrics.
+This document outlines the steps to view Job metrics in Sparkflows.

-Below are the steps on how to view job metrics in Fire Insights:
+Below are the steps on how to view job metrics in Sparkflows:

-Step 1: Login to Fire Insights
+Step 1: Login to Sparkflows
 ............
 #.
-Go to the Fire Insights login page.
+Go to the Sparkflows login page.
 #.
 Enter your **credentials**, then click **Login**.

    .. figure:: ../../_assets/installation/metrics/Login.PNG